Sean3216/Sean3216/README.md

 - 👋 Hi, I’m @Sean3216
 - 👀 I’m a huge data enthusiast, especially tabular data.
-- 🌱 Currently studying and growing at Hankuk University of Foreign Studies (한국외국어대학교)
+- 🌱 Currently building a career as an AI Engineer and Data Scientist
 - 💞️ I'm focusing on Federated Learning and Continual Learning.
 Hit me up if there's any interest in collaborating!
 - 📫 reach me through my email! (sea.remus@gmail.com)